Discover the Power of Venture Capital Investing

 Did you know that the business of venture capitalism is a *$330 billion industry, a number that nearly doubled since last year?
-This course takes you inside the fast-paced world of venture capital investing, where money is raised to support new business ventures.
+How do entrepreneurs’ tap into those funds to help support new start-ups?
+This course takes you inside the fast-paced world of venture capital investing.
 Learn how startups raise money from external sources and understand the key concepts and terms of VC investing.
 Take on the role of an entrepreneur, and craft a convincing pitch to potential investors.
 If you’ve ever wanted to understand the various roles within this exciting field, this course is for you.

 *SOURCE: Statista